jlo-tech/QCTK/README.md

-# Quantum
+# QCTK

-A small quantum computing simulator written in Rust.
+A small quantum computing toolkit/simulator written in Rust.
 It runs Shor's algorithm on small numbers.

 ## References